TRAVELING IN BRAZIL

 Brazilian visas must be obtained in advance, not in the airport.
 You will risk failing your entry without a valid visa.

-Do not misinterpret some ways the Brazilians use when doing business – lunches near the beach, in Rio, for example - with lack of professionalism.
+Do not misinterpret some ways of the Brazilians doing business - lunches near the beach, in Rio, for example - with a lack of professionalism.
 Do not underestimate Brazilian negotiators or misunderstand their fun spirit or slow negotiation pace.
 Brazilians can be hard negotiators and they have much more know-how and are more informed with modern business practices than it may seem.

-Be prepared with technical details and informed with Brazilian economic environments...
-Brazilians are a proud people, without any servility or inferiority.
+Be prepared with technical details and informed about Brazilian economic environments.

 Office hours